Breakfast daily, 3 brunches as provided on VIA Rail, 6 lunches, 15 three-course dinners including a farewell dinner in Vancouver

 This morning, travel through the spectacular beauty of Yoho National Park, one of Canada’s most popular recreational areas and site of pre-Cambrian fossil finds.
 On to Canada’s Glacier National Park, where the motorcoach climbs 4,379-foot-high Rogers Pass, a perfect spot for photos of the surrounding mountain cliffs and glaciers.
-Continue to the resort city of Kelowna, attractively set on the shores of Okanagan Lake.
-The evening is at leisure.
+Continue to your riverside resort.
+Tonight, enjoy a riverside BBQ with S’MORES.

 Catch a BC FERRY to Vancouver Island and the very British “Garden City” of Victoria.
 Upon arrival, visit world-famous BUTCHART GARDENS.
 Later, your orientation tour of Victoria includes the gardens of Beacon Hill Park, the Fairmont Empress Hotel, Bastion Square, and Thunderbird Park.
-Over dessert this evening, enjoy a private PRESENTATION with a local storyteller and historian who will entertain you with stories of the city’s interesting characters and colorful events.
+After dinner this evening, enjoy a special TREAT with dinner.
+Learn of the Nanaimo bar, a regional Canadian confection dating back to the 1950s.

 Day 11 VICTORIA